-Number, Money and Measure Shape, Position and Movement Problem-Solving and Information Handling At St. Columba's RC Primary we want children to develop their mental agility to aid pace and accuracy in numeracy work.
+- Number, Money and Measure

+- Shape, Position and Movement

+- Problem-Solving and Information Handling

+At St. Columba's RC Primary we lay considerable emphasis on children developing their mental agility to ensure pace and accuracy in numeracy work.
 This involves the use of a variety of stimulating and appropriate materials through which we foster an enquiring attitude towards Numeracy.

-Our approach looks at the importance of the children understanding mathematical concepts and ideas, developed through working with practical materials, as well as teaching skills and processes of computation.
-We try to ensure children understand mathematical language and have lots of strategies to solve different problems- it is important to us that children fully understand the processes and learn the transferable skills.
+Our approach stresses the importance of the children understanding mathematical concepts and ideas, developed through working with practical materials, as well as teaching skills and processes of computation.
 Problem solving and the relation of maths to realistic and meaningful situations is prominent.
+The children are given the experience of working with calculators where appropriate.

 Computer resources/games and technology equipment are used throughout the school to enhance and fulfil children's learning.

+It should be emphasised that what parents recognise as traditional elements of primary maths - memorisation of multiplication tables and other number facts and so on - remain very important; and, again, this is one area where support at home by parents for such work and practice, often given by teachers as homework, is crucial.

-The school uses a wide range of resources including the Highland Numeracy Progression, the Heinemann Active Mathematics Scheme and Teejay Maths.
-The children work through a programme of work progressively, their rate of progress being determined by their development and ability so that those who are capable of it are being challenged, while children who need longer to learn and consolidate certain processes are not being pushed on more quickly than they can cope with, but are given more time and extra assistance.
-We try to take an active approach to maths at all stages throughout the school including the use of technology, through enterprise, interdisciplinary learning and outdoor learning.
+The school uses a wide range of resources including the Highland Numeracy Progression and the Heinemann Active Mathematics Scheme.
+The children work through a programme of work progressively, their rate of progress being determined by their ability so that those who are capable of it are being stretched, while children who need longer to learn and consolidate certain processes are not being pushed on more quickly than they can cope with, but are given more time and extra assistance.